Contingency Model - Fred Fiedler

 Fiedel's View of Personality

-Fiedler's theory took a significant and firm view about personality:
+Fiedler's theory took a significant and firm view of personality:

 - He said that a leader's style reflected his or her personality, (which incidentally he assessed in his research using a psychometric instrument).